ogratwicklcs/Webinar-Workshop-Ansible-Linux/1.2-adhoc/README.md

 ansible ansible_host=44.55.66.77
 ```

-> **Tip**
->
-> Note that each student has an individual lab environment.
-The IP addresses shown above are only an example and the IP addresses of your individual environments are different.
-As with the other cases, replace **\<X\>** with your actual student number.

 ## Step 2 - Ping a host

 > **Warning**
 >
 > **Don’t forget to run the commands from the home directory of your student user, `/home/student<X>`.
 That is where your `.ansible.cfg` file is located, without it Ansible will not know what which inventory to use.**

 Let's start with something really basic - pinging a host.
 To do that we use the Ansible `ping` module.
 The `ping` module makes sure our target hosts are responsive.
-Basically, it connects to the managed host, executes a small script there and collects the results.
-This ensures that the managed host is reachable and that Ansible is able to execute commands properly on it.

 > **Tip**
 >
 > Think of a module as a tool which is designed to accomplish a specific task.

 Ansible needs to know that it should use the `ping` module: The `-m` option defines which Ansible module to use.
-Options can be passed to the specified modul using the `-a` option.
+Options can be passed to the specified module using the `-a` option.

 ```bash
 [student<X>@ansible ~]$ ansible web -m ping